Aurakiel/story-adventure/README.md

 # **Story Adventure**

+## Project Notes: 02/23/2025 ##

+> Dear reader, if you knew what life was slinging at me right now, you'd be proud of your
+> girl for sticking with it.
+Enough of that talk though...<br><br>
+> Got the console display cleaned up enough to start progressing the story.
+After realizing these
+> chapters were going to require a ton of code, I figured it best to shove it all in their own files.
+> I've started Chapter One - everything is looking good so far.
+Lots of different match cases and if statements
+> to follow - testing area is holding chapter one for now so the hero stats are carried over from the function
+> file.
+I've boosted those defaults.
+Still really pumped the random encounters didn't take as long as expected.

 ## Project Notes: 02/22/2025 ##

 > Update 2: Spent most of the day working on enemies and random encounters.
 Alot